-The leaf in this painting is from a Sugar Maple.
-As we look deep within its essence, we see the trees reaching skyward.
-This leaf reflects the viability of its source, the towering Sugar Maple from which it grew.
-Its neighbors, the Hemlock, Beech, and Birch, are part of the dense canopy that shades the Sugar Maple seedlings, nurturing the young trees growth.
-However, in the Northeast U.S and Southeast Canada, the population of Sugar Maple seedlings has declined due to acid deposition.
-This pollution not only impacts our natural areas, but also local economies that depend on the production of maple sugar and wood products as well.
-As we think about our natural and human communities, let's ensure the health and long term survival of a balanced forest ecosystem.
-Precipitation, as rain, snow, or fog, should nurture our soils and our trees, just like the fall colors nurture our senses.
-Do the beautiful autumn hues, reflected in a quiet pool of water, send ripples of a balanced future?
-For more information, please visit www.studiodune.com.
+Description As we look deep within the essence of a sugar maple, we see trees reaching endlessly skyward.
+The leaf reflects the viability of its source, the towering sugar maple tree.
+Its neighbors, the hemlock, beech, and birch trees, are part of the dense canopy that shades sugar maple seedlings, nurturing the young trees' growth.
+In boreal forests, populations of sugar maple have declined due to acid rain.
+This pollution not only impacts our natural areas, but also local economies that depend on the production of maple sugar and wood products.
+As we think about our natural and human communities, let's ensure the health of our forests.
+Precipitation should nurture our soils and trees, just like the gorgeous fall colors nurture our senses.

-Rebecca Richman, Parker, Colorado Member Since June 2006 Artist Statement studio d'une
+Rebecca Richman Member Since June 2006 Artist Statement Art celebrating the unity of life.

-Rebecca celebrates our relationship with Nature through her art.
-Fluid, viable relationships bring into focus the connection of one life to another, and the intricate ways in which we impact the Earth and are impacted by her.
-More than realist depictions of wildlife, Rebecca creates images that reveal the inherent bond that humanity has with the natural world.
+Fluid, viable relationships bring into focus the connection of one life to another, and the intricate ways in which we impact our planet and are impacted by it.
+I create images that reveal the inherent bond between species, ecosystems, humanity and our entire natural world.